droglenc/NCMTH107/modules/Prep/GetOrganized_MSTeams.md

 Note that there is a short assignment at the very bottom of this page.
 </div>

 Microsoft Teams is a group communication and collaboration platform that you will primarily use to ask me questions.
-One of the main features that I like about MS Teams is that it allows you to show me your computer so that I can more quickly help you shoot R-related problems.
+One of the main features that I like about Teams is that it allows you to show me your computer so that I can more quickly help you troubleshoot R-related problems.
 You are likely familiar with Teams from other classes at Northland.
 However, below is a quick guide to getting started.

 ## Getting the App
-You can get the MS Teams app through your Northland account.
+You can get the Teams app through your Northland account.
 There are multiple ways to do this but the easiest is install the app [from this page](https://teams.microsoft.com/uswe-01/downloads){:target="_blank"} (*select the "Download Teams" button and follow the directions*).

 In previous classes you may have accessed Teams through your web browser.
 I have found that Teams works more fluidly as an app rather than through the browser.
 Thus, I encourage you to install and run Teams through the app if you are using your own computer.
-If you choose to run Teams through the browser than you will need to use Chrome (*especially if you are using a Mac*) or Edge (rather than Firefox, Safari, IE, etc) to be able to project video (i.e., show me your screen).
+If you choose to run Teams through the browser than you will need to use Chrome (*especially if you are using a Mac*) or Edge (rather than Firefox, Safari, IE, etc) to be able to show me your screen.

 <div class="alert alert-success">
 If possible, use the Teams app rather than Teams through the web browser.
 If you must use a browser than use Chrome or Edge.